 CEO, SVP, COO, CCO at various tech enabled consumer start-ups.
 Former SVP International, Uber across 50 countries.
 Investor at Atomico & currently on 5 boards including Vay.

-Partner at Inovia Capital, chairman of the board at Twitter, former global CFO at Google.
+Partner at Inovia Capital, former chairman of the board at Twitter, and former global CFO at Google.

 F1 World Champion and Greentech Investor / Entrepreneur.

 Founding Partner at La Famiglia, Member of the Digital Supervisory Board of Lufthansa, Investor into Lilium, the leading EVOTL company, Kodiak Robotics, the market leader for autonomous simulation software.